-Our net tangible book value as of March 31, 2021 was \$81.3 million, or \$0.96 per share of common stock.
+Our net tangible book value as of March 31, 2021 was \$ million, or \$ per share of common stock.
 Our net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of March 31, 2021.

-After giving effect to the sale by us of shares of common stock in this offering at per share, the midpoint of the estimated price range set an assumed public offering price of \$ forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2021 would have been \$ million, or \$ per share.
+After giving effect to the sale by us of shares of common stock in this offering at an assumed public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2021 would have been \$ million, or \$ per share.
 This amount represents an immediate increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors purchasing common stock in this offering.
 We determine dilution by subtracting the as adjusted net tangible book value per share after this offering from the public offering price per share paid by investors purchasing common stock in this offering.
 The following table illustrates this dilution on a per share basis:

-Assumed public oπering price per snare \$ Historical net tangible book value per share as of March 31, 2021 \$0.96 Increase in net tangible book value per share attributable to new investors purchasing shares in this offering As adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors in this offering \$ and a deline affection and a second
+Assumed public offering price per share \$ Historical net tangible book value per share as of March 31, 2021 \$ Increase in net tangible book value per share attributable to new investors purchasing shares in this offering As adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors in this offering \$

 The dilution information discussed above is illustrative only and may change based on the actual public offering price and other terms of this offering.
-A \$1.00 increase (decrease) in the assumed public per share of common stock, the midpoint of the estimated price range set forth offering price of \$ on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value per share after this offering by \$ per share and increase (decrease) the dilution to new investors by \$ per share, in each case assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase of 1,000,000 shares in the number of shares of common stock offered by us would increase our as adjusted net tangible book value by approximately \$ per share and decrease the dilution to new investors by per share and a decrease of 1,000,000 shares in the number of shares of approximately \$ common stock offered by us would decrease our as adjusted net tangible book value by approximately per share and increase the dilution to new investors by approximately \$ per share, in each case assuming the assumed public offering price of \$ per share of common stock remains the same.
+A \$1.00 increase (decrease) in the assumed public per share of common stock, the midpoint of the estimated price range set forth offering price of \$ on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book per share and increase (decrease) the dilution to new value per share after this offering by \$ investors by \$ per share, in each case assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase of 1,000,000 shares in the number of shares of common stock offered by us would increase our as adjusted net per share and decrease the dilution to new investors by tangible book value by approximately \$ per share and a decrease of 1,000,000 shares in the number of shares of approximately \$ common stock offered by us would decrease our as adjusted net tangible book value by approximately per share and increase the dilution to new investors by approximately \$ per share, in each case assuming the assumed public offering price of \$ per share of common stock remains the same.